zeThijs/SM-NMRiH-rocketlauncher/README.md

 You may configure your own custom weapon!
 I'm thinking a plasma launcher would be a good one ;)

 Requires: https://github.com/Andersso/SM-WeaponModels  .
 This plugin makes use of the weapon model natives provides in this plugin.
-Just add the SM-WeaponModels in the sourcemod/plugins directory
+Just add the weaponmodels.smx plugin from here, into the sourcemod/plugins directory